 Secretary: Ellen Gates

-Nicholas Bradfield, Ben Castell, Ilona Hay, Jessica Jacobs, Sue King, J-J Lorraine, Kathleen Molnar, Emily O’Mara, Fabian Watkinson and Eileen Willmott.
+Nicholas Bradfield, Ben Castell, Ilona Hay, Jessica Jacobs, Sue King, Kathleen Molnar, Emily O’Mara, Fabian Watkinson and Eileen Willmott.

 Committee sub-groups can be found here.

 Nicholas Bradfield represents the Dartmouth Park Conservation Area Advisory Committee on the Hampstead Heath Consultative Committee.
 He has lived in Dartmouth Park for twenty-five years and is secretary of the Dartmouth Park Road Residents’ Association.
 After studying Urban and Regional Planning at Central London Polytechnic, he worked for the British Standards Institution for twenty-five years, project-managing European and International standards, and also worked in local government.
 He will soon publish a photographic book, Gasholders and Lost King’s Cross.

 Ben Castell has been on the Neighbourhood Forum since its inception, including two spells as Chair.
 As a professional town planner, he has worked with communities doing neighbourhood planning throughout the country, as well as advising Government and local authorities.

 Maya de Souza, a founder member and now Chair of the DPNF, works full time as a civil servant in environmental policy and, apart from a brief spell in Hong Kong, has been a participatory member of the community since moving to Dartmouth Park in 2004, serving as a local Green Party Camden councillor from 2006 – 2014.
 Maya is on the board of the Highgate Newtown Community Centre, a founder member of Power-up North London which works on community energy generation, and a member of Transition Dartmouth Park.
 She is currently also co-convenor of Dartmouth Park Talks which organises thought-leadership discussions in the area.